Burghfield Main Lake Membership Rules

 - The toilets available are at Cottage Lane (Gold Lake) and the Cunning Man pub (during opening hours).
 Please use these as anyone caught defecating in the undergrowth will be asked to leave.
 Please leave toilet facilities as you wish to find them.
 It’s essential that nobody puts any bagged waste in the toilet

 - Dogs are to be kept on leads at all times and please dispose of all waste appropriately

-- Barbeques are not permitted or any fires by the lake due to the high risk of fire hazard, only proper cooking equipment is to be used and always supervised
+- Barbeques or any fires are NOT permitted by the lake due to the high risk of fire hazard, only proper cooking equipment is to be used and must always be supervised

 - The official Advanced Angling car parks are at Cottage Lane or Searle’s Farm Lane (Compound car park).
 Alternatively, you can use the unofficial car park at the Cunning Man pub.
 We won’t be opening the Pingewood Road North car park but please park tightly on the roadside and you can use this access for walking to swims 52-59

-- Any fish found distressed, diseased or dead should be reported to the Advanced Angling office or our head bailiff.
-Sightings of otters and mink should also be reported to the head bailiff/office
+- Any fish found distressed, diseased or dead should be reported to the bailiff team as soon as possible.
+Sightings of otters and mink should also be reported to the bailiff team

 - All fish, irrespective of size and species should be treated with the same respect